carolinewang01/rotate/README.md

 ## TODOs

 ### Clean Up Code - Benchmark Release
+High priority issues that may propagate if not fixed:

+- Final params
+  - Verify that final params == last checkpoint - audited FCP and IPPO.
+  - We don't need to store this when the last checkpoint IS the final params, right?
+Remove the redundancy.

 - Clean up (L)-BRDiv and CoMeDi code
+    - Update codes to use the agent interface
     - Use run_episodes
     - Consider making ego and br nets the same
     - Switch from logging BR/Conf losses to SP/XP losses!

+Lower priority fixes / additional features:
 - Heuristic agents:
     - Enable decision-making to account for the available actions
 - Evaluation
     - Update regret evaluator
 - Move best response computation code to its own directory?

-- Metrics logging - currently, eval_ep_last_info's returned_episode_returns value is visualized, which is problematic because it displays the shaped return in Overcooked.
-We need to fix this.
-- Final params - we don't need to store this when the last checkpoint IS the final params, right?
-Remove the redundancy.
+Enabling Collaboration
+- Create environment API for our setting
+- Create list of things to check for others when checking PRs
+- Creae list of requirements for each algorithm:
+  - input
+  - output
-- README
+  - test
-    - Add a figure for the design philosophy!

 ### Benchmark Release
 - Create demo notebook